-This is the third and final lesson about Compare and Contrast Essays.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Compare and Contrast Essays.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Provide a model 5-paragraph, 1,000-word essay that compares and contrasts two concepts